Skshamim02/BERT-based-TwitterMood/README.md

 Getting Started
 To replicate our analysis or conduct your own, follow these steps:

-Prerequisites
+Prerequisites:

 Ensure you have Python 3.6+ installed.
 Then, install the required libraries:

 bash
-Copy code
+Copy code:

 pip install -r requirements.txt
-Data Collection
+Data Collection:

 Use the twitter_data_collection.py script to collect tweets related to the controversy.
 You will need to have Twitter API credentials.

 Sentiment Analysis